Why Is My Outdoor Outlet Not Working? (5 Causes & Fixes)

 Step 3: Check What’s Plugged In

-If the GFCI keeps tripping immediately when you press RESET, something on the circuit is causing a ground fault.
+If the GFCI keeps tripping immediately when you press RESET, something on the circuit is currently creating a ground fault.

 - Unplug everything from the outdoor outlet and any other outlets on the same circuit.